 With thousands of fonts to choose from, picking one for your logo isn’t an easy task.
 Each font conveys something different and should fit with your brand attributes and identity.

-Let’s take a look at different styles of font, and what their visual differences mean for branding and communication.
+Let’s take a look at different types of fonts, and what their visual differences mean for branding and communication.

 These fonts don’t have the little feet like serif fonts do, so they tend to have a more clean and modern look.
 They’re easy to read and work well across mediums.